Pinterest Hidden ImagePinterest Hidden Image

 Medication

 In some cases, despite all other interventions, certain autistic behaviors warrant medication use.
-Some older children with ASD exhibit aggression, hyperactivity, anxiety, or compulsive behaviors that interfere with the ability to function in school or in other settings (source).
+Some older children with ASD exhibit aggression, hyperactivity, anxiety, or compulsive behaviors that interfere with their ability to function in school or in other settings (source).

 For example, one who enjoys jumping from dangerous heights or frequently runs into a traffic-filled street may benefit from ADHD medication.
 Those who cannot complete normal daily activities or attend school until “all toys are lined up” may respond well to anti-anxiety medications.